TheochemUI/eOn/docs/source/user_guide/akmc.md

 event system is one in which the interesting dynamics is governed by short transitions between stable states.
 The fast vibrational motion within a stable state is considered to be in equilibrium and described statisitcally.
-A transition between states is assumed to be first order, since it is a rare events, and the rate of the transition is calculated from the harmonic approximation to transition state theory (hTST).
+A transition between states is treated as first order, since it is a rare event, and the rate of the transition is calculated from the harmonic approximation to transition state theory (hTST).

 The hTST approximation of a transition rate is calculated from the energy